jessepav/lacygoill-wiki-backup/admin/systemd.md

 Same effect as the `WantedBy` and `RequiredBy` directives.
-But the effect is not obtained  at installation time (`$ systemctl enable ...`), but when the unit file is loaded at runtime.
+But the effect is not obtained  at installation time (`$ systemctl enable ...`), but when the unit file is loaded at run time.

 ---